zhanglab/psamm/docs/tutorial/fpp.rst

 defined in the model.yaml file, then, the command will attempt to automatically detect the organization of the compartments by examining the reaction equations in the model.
-However, this process cannot always accurately predict the compartment organization.
+However, this process cannot always accurately predict the compartment organization though.
 To overcome this problem, it is suggested to define the compartment organization in the model.yaml file like in the following example:

 .. code-block:: shell